eface2face/cpim.js/README.md

 ## Browserified library

-Take the browserified version of the library at `dist/cpim.js` folder.
+Take the browserified version of the library at `dist/cpim.js`.
 It exposes the global `window.cpim` module.

 ```html
 <script type='text/javascript' src='js/cpim.js'></script>